 Of course, it will depend on the mix-ins you add to your treats.
 This particular recipe contains approximately 125 calories per cookie.

 - 2 tablespoons agave nectar *see note below

 - 1 tablespoon water

 Recipe notes:Agave nectar: sugar free agave, or maple syrup are tasty alternatives!
 You can also use honey if you're not worried about keeping this recipe vegan.

-- Combine whole grain oats, tahini, agave nectar, raisins and cinnamon in a small mixing bowl and stir together.1 cup whole grain oats, ⅓ cup tahini, 2 tablespoons agave nectar, 3 tablespoons raisins, ½ teaspoon cinnamon
+- Combine whole grain oats, tahini, agave nectar, raisins and cinnamon in a large mixing bowl and stir together.1 cup whole grain oats, ⅓ cup tahini, 2 tablespoons agave nectar, 3 tablespoons raisins, ½ teaspoon cinnamon

 - Add water and mix again.
 Allow all ingredients to sit together in the bowl for 5-10 minutes (this gives oats time to soften which makes cookies much easier to form)!1 tablespoon water

 - Form balls of dough and then gently smash them down and rotate to form a cookie shape. (*Tips: 1).
 If desired, you can leave dough in a ball shape or press into a parchment paper lined baking sheet and freeze/cut into squares.
 2).
 If dough begins to stick to your hands while forming cookies, give them a quick rinse.
 This will make it much easier to create your desired shape)!